Paul Howard, DVM, MS, DACVS

 Dr. Howard received his veterinary degree from Michigan State University in 1975.
 After completing a small animal surgery residency at Cornell University in 1980, Dr. Howard accepted a faculty position in small animal surgery at the Oklahoma State University College of Veterinary Medicine.
 This was followed in 1982 by a similar appointment at the newly established School of Veterinary Medicine at the University of Wisconsin in Madison (UWSVM), where he remained until 1989.

 Dr. Howard is a current member of the Vermont Veterinary Medical Association (VVMA) and the New England Veterinary Medical Association.
 He previously served as president of both organizations.
 Dr. Howard is also a member of the American College of Veterinary Surgeons.
-In 2006, in recognition of his contributions to the veterinary community, Dr. Howard was awarded the VVMA’s most prestigious honor, the Dave Walker Award.
-Dr. Howard was also recognized by the Vermont Police Canine Association in 2007 for his many years of service to law enforcement canines.
+In 2006, Dr. Howard was awarded the VVMA’s most prestigious honor, the Dave Walker Award in recognition of his contributions to the veterinary community.
+Dr. Howard was recognized by the Vermont Police Canine Association in 2007 for his many years of service to law enforcement canines.